tourhunter-com/help-tourhunter-com/_articles-en/how_to_get_a_bookings_database.md

 ---
-title: How to get a booking's database?
+title: How to get a booking database?
 layout: article
 excerpt: Part of a post
 category: bookings